rpavlik/FlexKalman/src/FlexKalman/Kalman-README.md

   - Returns a predicted measurement given a state.
   - This is only technically required for the unscented-style correction, but you may implemented in all cases since it helps to implement `getResidual()`.
 - `Vector<m> getResidual(Vector<m> const &prediction, State const& state) const`
-  - Unlike the single-argument `getResidual()`, this version does not use the actual data of the measurement.
+  - Unlike the single-argument `getResidual()`, this version does not (usually) use the actual data of the measurement.
 Instead, it uses a prediction, likely from `predictMeasurement()`.
-  - This is only technically required for the unscented-style correction, but you may implemented in all cases since it helps to implement the single-parameter `getResidual()` - it becomes `return getResidual(predictMeasurement(s), s);`
+  - This is only technically required for the unscented-style correction, but you may implemented in all cases since it helps to implement the single-parameter `getResidual()` - it becomes `return getResidual(predictMeasurement(s), s);` (often)

 ## Acknowledgments